BigCommece vs Shopify 2026: Which is the Best Choice?

 Shopify

-When using Shopify, if I use Shopify Email, the platform’s built-in email marketing solution, I gain access to a diverse selection of fully customizable email templates.
+When using Shopify, I can access a diverse selection of fully customizable email templates through Shopify Email, the platform’s built-in email marketing solution.
 These templates enable me to seamlessly create and send branded emails to my subscribers.
 Additionally, I can send up to 10,000 emails per month for free.
-Beyond this limit, I’ll pay $1 for every 1,000 emails I send, providing a cost-effective solution for engaging with my audience through email marketing.
+Beyond this limit, I’ll pay $1 for every 1,000 emails I send, offering a cost-effective way to engage my audience through email marketing.

 The Verdict